google-research/t5x/docs/usage/finetune.md

 ## Next Steps

-Now that you have successfully fine-tuned a pre-trained model on GLUE, here are some topics you might want to explore next:
+Now that you have successfully fine-tuned a pre-trained model on WMT, here are some topics you might want to explore next:

 +   [Evaluating a fine-tuned model.](eval)